petter-odden/LoopChain/README.md

 # LoopChain Chrome Extension

-LoopChain is a Chrome extension that enhances your browsing experience by providing quick access to your favorite websites and tools.
+LoopChain is a Chrome extension that enhances your media playback experience by allowing you to create and manage custom loop sequences for audio and video content.

 ## Features

-- Quick access to frequently visited websites
-- Customizable shortcuts
-- Easy-to-use popup interface
+- Create multiple loop sequences for any audio or video content on web pages
+- Easily set start and end points for each loop sequence
+- Start and stop looping with a single click
+- Automatically switch between multiple loop sequences
+- Edit and delete existing loop sequences
+- Persist loop sequences across browser sessions

 ## Installation